How to choose and replace a pvc patio roof (with pros and cons)

 30

-30 thoughts on “How to choose and replace a pvc patio roof (with pros and cons)
+30 thoughts on “How to choose and replace a PVC patio cover

 1. Donna, it’s gorgeous, and I think you found your silver lining 🙂